Diheng/HPC_imaging/docs/index.md

 Then you will be on the bastion host gateway.

-### Setting up your script for preprocessing with fMRIPrep on Singularity at HPC
+### Batch script for preprocessing with fMRIPrep with Singularity at HPC

 In your Home Directory (type `$cd ~` if you are not sure), you should have a bin folder with several scripts (if you don’t let me know and I’ll show you